 - Had the employee not passed away, would he or she have had grounds for a lawsuit in regards to the accident?

-These questions, from the plaintiff’s perspective, would be the basis of the lawsuit they are bringing against the defendant for their act of carelessness that directly resulted in the death of their loved one.
-An attorney who has handled these cases for clients in the past will have vast experience in the “discovery rule” and be able to advise the family on this very time sensitive situation.
+These questions, from the plaintiff’s perspective, would be the basis of the lawsuit they are bringing against the defendant.
+A Personal Injury lawyer who has handled these cases for clients in the past will have the most experience in the “discovery rule”.
+Only an experienced lawyer will be able to advise the family on this very time sensitive situation.

 Important to remember: The Statute of Limitations clock begins ticking down when the deceased’s family discovers through the reasonable due diligence of a Personal Injury lawyer, the cause of the wrongful death.
 In the context of this article, this would mean the lawyer must establish how death occurred in the workplace in a reasonable timeframe.